d4n1elliu/Bubble-Pop/README.md

 A final results overlay will displays player's overall performance and include a direct path to return back to main menu for a new game run.

+## AI Usage
+This README file was created by Google Gemini.
+Swift code was written by me and reviewed/edited by Google Gemini.